Commonly Asked Questions:

 Yes, of course!
 You can get discounts by being a good student, having a clean driving record, having a low credit score, and by simply asking your insurance agent.
 The Cross Pointe team is here to educate, advise and serve our clients.
 That being said, our goal is to provide you with the best service and take care of your insurance needs which involves helping to make sure you are safe and have the best coverage, while also helping to take care of your financial concerns by providing you the most cost efficient policies available.

-If you have any other questions about auto insurance or any personal insurance, contact me today.
+If you have any other questions about auto insurance or any personal insurance, contact us today.
 At Cross Pointe, we are here to help Protect Your Tomorrow Today.